manuGil/online-core/docs/source/dic.rst

 Task 17
    Locate and inspect areas which you suspect are soruces in your classification result.
 Then, try to improve the *overal accuracy* by adding or excluding ROIs.
 [DO WE EXCLUDE ROI FROM THE CLASSIFICATION OF FROM THE Accuracy REPORT?
 IS SUCH CLARIFICATION NEED IT HERE?]

    Once the accuracy of the supervised classification is *acceptable*, you have completed the digital image classification process and generated a **land cover map**.
+Save all your results.

 .. attention::
    **Question.**